IBM/z_ansible_collections_samples/zos_subsystems/db2/db2_discover_applications/README.md

 Update the playbook-specific variables in [vars/db2_discover_applications.yml](vars/db2_discover_applications.yml), based on the behavior that you want.

+1. zos_target_address - Hostname of the system on which Db2 for z/OS DevOps Experience is running.
+Server name used to access the DOE rest apis.
+2. valid_port_number - Port number of Db2 DevOps Experience Server.
+3. valid_username - Username used to access the DOE REST API.
+4. valid_password - Password used to access the DOE REST API.

 ## Run the playbook

 1. To run the DB2 application discovery playbook, type the following command from the root of this repository: